AI

 Highly regulated industries with data residency requirements sometimes have no choice.
 When your data legally cannot leave specific geographic boundaries, open source models you can deploy anywhere become necessary rather than optional.

 Custom fine-tuning for specialized domains works when you have both the data and the expertise.
 Generic models won’t cut it, and vendors with domain-specific models might not exist yet for your niche.
+Though that gap is closing fast - Gartner predicts 40% of enterprise apps will embed AI agents by end of 2026, up from under 5% in 2025.

 But here’s what I’ve seen.
 These scenarios describe maybe 10% of mid-size companies.
 The other 90% would be better served by proprietary solutions.